 A pressure washer can be the most efficient way to remove dust, grime, or mildew buildup from various surfaces.
 However, once you’ve decided that you need a pressure washer, you may find the number of choices and models overwhelming.
-There are several factors you want to look at before you purchase a pressure washer.
+There are several factors you want to look at before you choose a pressure washer.

 Electric or Gas Pressure Washers